-- In coordination with Fish Commission, apply herbicide to control lake weeds. - Continue control program to manage geese. - Repair the fishing pier. - Remove the suspended boat dock. - Repaint the wooden railings around entrance. - Install a French drain through the yard above the pavilion. - Construct a new concession/storage/restroom building.
+- In coordination with Fish Commission, apply herbicide to control lake weeds - Continue control program to manage geese. - Repair the fishing pier. - Remove the suspended boat dock. - Repaint the wooden railings around entrance. - Install a French drain through the yard above the pavilion. - Coordinate the construction of the dog park.